Phone (419) 784-5136 | Address: 1933 E 2nd Street Defiance, Ohio 43512

 Child Care Providers Needed

-The NOCAC Publicly Funded Childcare Program, funded through the Ohio Department of Job and Family Services, assists eligible families from Auglaize, Defiance, Fulton, Hancock, Hardin, Paulding, Van Wert, or Williams counties in locating and/or paying for childcare for...
+The NOCAC Publicly Funded Childcare Program, funded through the Ohio Department of Children and Youth, assists eligible families from Auglaize, Defiance, Fulton, Hancock, Hardin, Paulding, Putnam, Van Wert, and Williams counties in locating and/or paying for childcare...

 PATH Center Services